UCF-ELLE/ELLE-Website-API/README-dev-server-setup.md

 GRANT INSERT, UPDATE, DELETE, SELECT ON elle_database.* TO 'elle'@'localhost';
 ```
   * Ensure the permissions were granted to the new user by running `SHOW GRANTS for 'elle'@'localhost';`
+  * You can now login to phpMyAdmin using this user
+    * The Digital Ocean droplet comes with phpmyadmin, you should be able to access it at [IP_ADDRESS]/phpmyadmin
 6. Install a Redis database by running:
 ```
 apt install redis-server